Administration (ADMN) 405

 ADMN 405 is not available for challenge.

-Unlike most AU undergraduate courses, ADMN 405 is a paced, 16-week course.
-The ADMN 405 learning content is organized under seven topic headings: strategy, strategic foresight, value creation, business models, innovation and entrepreneurship, promotion of the firm, and performance measurement and management.
-From these topics, students will be introduced to recently-developed, influential management frameworks including the Balanced Scorecard, the Lean Startup method, the Business Model Canvas, and the Value Proposition Canvas.
+In ADMN 405, students participate in lively discussions and critical analysis.
+The learning content is organized under seven topic headings: strategy, strategic foresight, value creation, business strategy and ethics, innovation and entrepreneurship, promotion of the firm, and performance measurement and management.
+From these topics, students will be introduced to influential management frameworks including Michael Porter’s Creating Shared Value and Oxford University’s Business Planning Approach.